By Marina Joseph – Art in Tanzania internship

 Benefits of Pension Schemes to Employer:

-Attraction of Employees
+• Attraction of Employees

 An organization has an effective retirement plan.
 It attracts the best talent from the workforce.
 A potential employee is more likely to choose an employer with better retirement benefits than one without.
-This is because the pension plan is a huge part of an employee’s total compensation.
+This is because the pension plan is a massive part of an employee’s total compensation.
 It also makes it easier to retain competent employees.

 Maintain Productivity